lorin/cook-lectures-notes/transcripts/1-it-all-started-at-tmi-1979.md

 asking for a model, what is human factors?
 Most people would say, ah, that's the example we would look to.

-What happened over the next 20 years or so, is that people started to build very large and very complex systems that involved extraordinary amounts of energy.
+What happened over the next twenty years or so is that people started to build very large and very complex systems that involved extraordinary amounts of energy.
-This was, there were power plant failures and problems with power plants, particularly steam engines blowing up, both moving steam engines and stationary ones.
-And that happened from the early eighteen hundreds all the way through the nineteen hundreds and the biggest kind of industrial accident that you could have short of a bridge collapsing was to have your steam boiler explode.
+There were power plant failures and problems with power plants, particularly steam engines blowing up, both moving steam engines and stationary ones.
+And that happened from the early eighteen hundreds all the way through the nineteen hundreds; and the biggest kind of industrial accident that you could have short of a bridge collapsing was to have your steam boiler explode.
 And this was not an uncommon event.
 There are lots and lots of spectacular wrecks that occurred and buildings that were damaged and so forth.
 But by the 1930s or so, the control of these things was pretty well understood.
 Their mechanics and physics were well known and steam boiler explosions became relatively infrequent.

 There were problems that occurred with other big mechanical failures, but they were purely mechanical failures, a bridge falling down, or a tunnel collapsing or things like that.
 That didn't seem to be very much involved with human operations at the time.
 So the operator related accidents that happened before three mile Island were scattered and relatively straightforward, some were caused by overt problems with human factors, but those were pretty straightforward and easy to understand.